gmulibdigital/Alma-Voyager-SIF2XML/readme.md

-These files take SIF files from Voyager and produce user files ready for import to Alma.
+These files take SIF files from Voyager and produce files ready for import to Alma.
+We rewrite the fixed-length SIF file into XML.

 - **sis2alma.pl** - converts our student information system records for Alma import.
 - **hr2alma.pl** - converts our HR (faculty & staff) records for Alma import.